ARM-software/CMSIS-Stream/Documentation/Graph.md

 There are few optional arguments for the `connect` function:

 * `fifoClass` : To use a different C++ class for implementing the connection between the two IOs. (it is also possible to change the FIFO class globally by setting an option on the graph.
 See below).
 The `FIFO` class is provided by default.
-Any new implementation must inherit from `FIFObase<T>`
+Any new implementation must inherit from `FIFObase<T>`.
+This must be a Python class name.
+This class is used to specify the name of the FIFO in the C++ and the argument to pass to the constructor (see below).
+Standard nodes may have to be modified to use a custom FIFO if the FIFOBase API must be changed.
 * `fifoScale` : In asynchronous mode (deprecated), it is a scaling factor to increase the length of the FIFO compared to what has been computed by the synchronous approximation.
 This setting can also be set globally using the scheduler options. `fifoScale` is overriding the global setting.
 It must be a `float` (not an `int`).
 * `fifoAsyncLength` : In fully asynchronous mode.
 It is the size to use for the FIFO
 * `buffer`: Custom memory buffer to use for this FIFO.
 When a custom buffer is specified, the FIFO is no more participating to the memory optimization algorithm.